CN Tower: "World's Tallest Tower" title

 Taller than the CN Tower are numerous radio masts and towers, which are held in place by guy-wires, the tallest being the KVLY-TV mast in Blanchard, North Dakota, in the United States at 628 m tall, leading to a distinction between these and "free-standing" structures.
-Additionally, the Petronius Platform stands 610 m above its base on the bottom of the Gulf of Mexico, but only the top 75 m of this oil and natural gas platform are above water, and the structure is thus partially supported by its buoyancy.
+Additionally, the Petronius Platform stands 610 m above its base on the bottom of the Gulf of Mexico near the Mississippi River Delta, but only the top 75 m of this oil and natural gas platform are above water, and the structure is thus partially supported by its buoyancy.
 Like the CN Tower, none of these taller structures are commonly considered buildings.

 On September 12, 2007, Burj Khalifa, which is a hotel, residential and commercial building in Dubai, United Arab Emirates (formerly known as Burj Dubai before opening), passed the CN Tower's 553.33-m height.
-The CN Tower held the record of tallest freestanding structure on land for over 30 years.
+The CN Tower held the record of the tallest freestanding structure on land for over 30 years.

 After Burj Khalifa had been formally recognized by the Guinness World Records as the world's tallest freestanding structure, Guinness re-certified CN Tower as the world's tallest freestanding tower.
 The tower definition used by Guinness was defined by the Council on Tall Buildings and Urban Habitat as 'a building in which less than 50% of the construction is usable floor space'.
 Guinness World Records editor-in-chief Craig Glenday announced that Burj Khalifa was not classified as a tower because it has too much usable floor space to be considered to be a tower.
-CN Tower still held world records for highest above ground wine cellar (in 360 Restaurant) at 351 m, highest above ground restaurant at 346 m (Horizons Restaurant), and tallest free-standing concrete tower during Guinness's recertification.
+CN Tower still held world records for highest above ground wine cellar (in 360 Restaurant) at 351 m, highest above-ground restaurant at 346 m (Horizons Restaurant), and tallest free-standing concrete tower during Guinness's recertification.
 The CN Tower was surpassed in 2009 by the Canton Tower in Guangzhou, China, which stands at 604 m tall, as the world's tallest tower; which in turn was surpassed by the Tokyo Skytree in 2011, which currently is the tallest tower at 634.0 m in height.
 The CN Tower, as of 2022, stands as the tenth-tallest free-standing structure on land, remains the tallest free-standing structure in the Western Hemisphere, and is the third-tallest tower.
+The CN Tower is the second-tallest free-standing structure in the Commonwealth of Nations behind Merdeka 118 in Kuala Lumpur, Malaysia.